-Trump 'absolutely' still wants Mexico to pay for wall
+Mexican minister: 'Wall was not discussed'

 Story highlights

-- The two also spoke about NAFTA and migration during their meeting
+- The two spoke about NAFTA and migration during their meeting

 - It's the first time the two leaders have met since Trump took office

-Washington (CNN)President Donald Trump, during a bilateral meeting with Mexican President Enrique Peña Nieto, reaffirmed Friday his plans to build a Mexican border wall and have Mexico pay for it.
+Washington (CNN)President Donald Trump and Mexican President Enrique Peña Nieto did not discuss the US plan to build a wall on the US-Mexican border during bilateral talks Friday at the G20 conference in Hamburg, Germany, Mexican Foreign Minister Luis Videgaray said.

-At the G20 conference in Hamburg, Germany, the two also spoke about NAFTA and migration during their meeting, their first since Trump took office.
+"The issue of the wall was not discussed, it was not part of the conversation," Videgaray told reporters after the meeting, adding that the US and Mexico share a "complex relationship with many, many issues."
+The foreign minister said the leaders' conversation centered around the renegotiation of the North American Free Trade Agreement between US, Mexico, and Canada.

-Trump said he "absolutely" still wants Mexico to pay for the wall despite repeated refusals made by Peña Nieto to fund the project.
+Trump on Friday reaffirmed his plans to build a Mexican border wall, saying he "absolutely" still wants Mexico to pay for the wall despite Peña Nieto's repeated refusals to fund the project.

 Trump said the two made "very good progress" during their meeting discussing NAFTA and "some other things with Mexico" during what he called a "very interesting" first day of the G20 conference.
 Peña Nieto also reaffirmed the need to continue a "flowing dialogue" -- especially in regard to NAFTA talks -- "for the security of both nations and especially our borders."

-The two have exchanged a war of words since Trump took office earlier this year about whether Mexico would fund the wall Trump hopes to build on the border between the two countries.
+The two have exchanged a war of words since Trump took office earlier this year about whether Mexico would fund the wall Trump hopes to build on the border.

 Back in January, Peña Nieto canceled a meeting with Trump after continued tensions over the idea that Mexico would pay for the border wall.
 The two spoke on the phone instead, but agreed they would not speak publicly about the wall at the time.